 Narcissistic Shame – Why & How Do Narcissists Feel Shame?

-Narcissistic shame not just an embarrassment.
-It is a deep-cut into their sense of honor, a reduction of self-worth, and a degradation of their social standing.
+Narcissistic shame is not just an embarrassment.
+It is a deep cut into their sense of honor, a reduction of self-worth, and a degradation of their social standing.

 It is a narcissist’s moment of mortification (from Latin root mortificare, meaning “producing death”).

-To understand narcissistic shame, first understand that narcissism is a personality disorder characterized by a grandiose sense of self-importance, a lack of empathy, and a need for praise.
+To understand it, remind yourself that narcissism is a personality disorder characterized by a grandiose sense of self-importance, a lack of empathy, and a need for praise.

 Narcissists believe they are superior and have the first right to special treatment in any situation, and this is where their problem starts.